madmath03/pmadarktheme/README.md

 ---
 This theme is simply an updated fork from [mjohnson8165/pma8165-theme](https://github.com/mjohnson8165/pma8165-theme) but instead of using `pma8165-theme` as a base, the _official_ `pmahomme` is used as the base.
 The design and look and feel of `pma8165-theme` was then applied to it.

+Among other things, this versions completes the original work by fixing several issues and providing a full dark theme for the database relation view.

 ## Installation

 * Go to your themes directory: